 Other Popular Winter Trails in Yoho National Park

-Wapta Falls – An easy 5.3 mile return hike or ski to a beautiful set of frozen waterfalls.
-The first part of the trail follows a summer road, making it ideal for skiing, but then the trail becomes narrower and is easiest on snowshoes.
+Wapta Falls – An easy 5.3-mile return hike or ski to a beautiful set of frozen waterfalls.
+The first part of the trail follows a summer road, making it ideal for skiing.
+But, then the trail becomes narrower and is easiest on snowshoes.

-Sherbrook Lake – An intermediate 3.8 mile return hike to a beautiful backcountry lake that’s also popular with backcountry skiers.
-Note that it is not recommended to continue to the far end of the lake or you will be in avalanche terrain.
+Sherbrook Lake – An intermediate 3.8-mile return hike to a beautiful backcountry lake that’s also popular with backcountry skiers.
+Note that it is not recommended to continue to the far end of the lake, or you will be in avalanche terrain.

-Ross Lake Circuit – An intermediate 6 mile circuit that uses a portion of the Lake O’Hara Road and the Great Divide ski trail.
-This trail is popular with backcountry skiers so be prepared to jump off the trail quickly if snowshoeing should you encounter a skier coming down a hill quickly towards you.
+Ross Lake Circuit – An intermediate 6-mile circuit that uses a portion of the Lake O’Hara Road and the Great Divide ski trail.
+This trail is popular with backcountry skiers.
+So, be prepared to quickly jump off the trail if snowshoeing should you encounter a skier coming down a hill quickly towards you.

 Parks Canada publishes a great winter guide to Yoho National Park, which can be downloaded for more information on hiking and skiing trails.